King-of-Spades/AppCenter-Samples/Appium/Android/readme.md

 ### WebDriverException
 > org.openqa.selenium.WebDriverException: It is impossible to create a new session because 'createSession' which takes HttpClient, InputStream and long was not found or it is not accessible

-One way to reproduce this issue is if you have an invalid path to the APK as noted in Step #1 of the 'Building & Running locally` directions.
-It is possible, but unknown; if other issues may cause this specific error message to appear.
+One way to reproduce this issue is if you have an invalid path to the APK as noted in Step #1 of the [Building & Running locally directions](#building--running-locally).
+It is unknown if other causes may trigger this specific error message to appear.

 # About Swiftnotes Sample App
 Within this repo, the sourcecode for this app can be found in the [Espresso/Swiftnotes](../../espresso/swiftnotes) folder.
 That folder also contains the LICENSE file for the sample.